 Is chassis lubrication included?

 It depends on the vehicle.
-For most cars, SUVs, and light duty trucks lubrication is included.
-Most vehicles no longer require a chassis lubrication.
-Some vehicles, such as 4-wheel drive and trucks, a full chassis lubrication has an additional cost due to the added work and supplies involved.
+For most cars, SUVs, and light-duty trucks, lubrication is included.
+Many vehicles no longer require chassis lubrication.
+Some vehicles, such as 4-wheel drive and trucks, require full chassis lubrication, which has an additional cost due to the added work and supplies involved.

 Why does my Vehicle have engine sludge?

-Engine sludge is known to be caused by not changing engine oil often enough, or using the wrong oil type.
+Engine sludge often results from not changing engine oil frequently enough or using the wrong oil type.
 Engine oil sludge causes excessive engine oil burning, exhaust smoke, worn engine parts, and excessive exhaust emissions.
 Some vehicles are more prone to engine sludge and should have their oil changed more frequently.
-Some vehicles known for engine oil sludge problems are: Audi, BMW, Dodge, Ford, Mercedes, Volkswagen.
+Some vehicles known for engine oil sludge problems are: Audi, BMW, Dodge, Ford, Mercedes, and Volkswagen.

 If your engine sludge problem is bad, the engine should be taken apart and the sludge removed before it causes engine damage.